fishcus/KAP-manual/en/troubleshooting/service_status.en.md

 - Job Engine: to check the availability of job engine

 ### Using Command Line to  Check Manually

+Command lines are also supported to check the individual service status manually.
+Meanwhile, the results will be stored in a log file named *canary.log* (`$KYLIN_HOME/logs/canary.log`), which will also be included in the KyBot diagnostic package.

 You can run the following command line `$KYLIN_HOME/bin/kylin.sh io.kyligence.kap.canary.CanaryCommander <canaries-to-test>`.